 Please join us as we share the Havdalah blessings and consider those without shelter in our time, hear about the trials they face, and engage in fellowship over hearty savory hors d’oevres and dessert.
 This will be a great opportunity to come to our Temple home, meet old friends and make new ones.

 Homeless 2 Renter in the Temple Beth Am Community

-Homeless 2 Renter has collaborated with Youth Learning Program to run age-appropriate programming about homelessness in The Gan, encouraged b’nai mitzvah students to incorporate H2R in their service learning projects and hosted fundraisers including a recent comedy night with comedians Adam Ray and Joel McHale!
+Homeless 2 Renter has collaborated with Youth Learning Program to run age-appropriate programming about homelessness in The Gan, encouraged b’nai mitzvah students to incorporate H2R in their service learning projects and hosted fundraisers including a last year’s comedy night with comedians Adam Ray and Joel McHale!

 COVID-19’s Effect on Homeless 2 Renter’s Assistance